mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ### How to Run it in Python 3

 In this section of the lesson, I will walk through the steps I followed to calculate __tf-idf__ scores for all terms in all documents in the lesson's obituary corpus.
 If you would like to follow along, you can download the lesson files and run a Jupyter Notebook from the inside the lesson folder.
 As with any programming language, there's more than one way to do each of these steps.
-However, the methods I've chosen all attempt to model one of two things:

-(1) How to break a humanities computing problem down into the smallest possible chunk and

-(2) how problems are often approached in Python.
-There's no law that says you can't write java-like code in Python, but many people use Python specifically because it makes some things easier than others.
-I try to make my motives as overt as possible.

 My first block of code is designed to retrieve all the filenames for '.txt' files in the 'txt' folder.
 The following lines of code import the ```os``` library and use the ```os.walk()``` method from Python's to generate a list of all the files in the 'txt' folder that end with '.txt'. ```os.walk()``` returns the root directory of a folder, a list of all subfolders, and a list of all files in the directory, including all files in its subdirectories.

 Once I've loaded a list of file names, I can loop through the list of files and use the ```endswith()``` method to verify I'm finding only '.txt' files.
 Every time a match is found, I append each text file name to the list called all_txt_files.
 Finally, I return the length of ```all_txt_files``` to verify that I've found 366 file names.
 This loop-and-append approach is very common in Python.
-You might even call it Pythonic.

 ```python
 import os